Home Learning

 Reading practice book:

-Teachers will teach the children how to read the book in school, teaching decoding, prosody and comprehension skills to the children Monday -Wednesday.
-Your child will then bring this book home with them on a Wednesday evening for them to practice reading with parents/carers.
+Teachers will teach the children how to read the book in school, teaching decoding, prosody and comprehension skills to the children.
+Your child will then bring this book home with them for them to practice reading with parents/carers.
 Initially, these books may be wordless.
 We encourage children to look for words that contain a particular sound.
 They will then develop to being books with words and then sentences.
 The children should be able to read the practice book with developing confidence and fluency without any significant help.
 The parent/carer’s role is to listen with interest and, most importantly, to encourage and praise, enthusiastically acknowledging the child’s achievement (even if, at the early stages, this is only small).
 After the child has read the book, it may be helpful to talk about the book, but only so far as the child is interested.
 The parent/carer should keep the experience positive and avoid turning it into a test.

 Sharing book: